-In February 2005 the Construction Industry Long Service Leave and Benefits Act (the Act), which came into affect on 1 July 2005, was passed by the Northern Territory Legislative Assembly enabling building and construction industry workers in the Territory to benefit from the introduction of a portable long service leave scheme.
-The object of the Act is to provide for the entitlements to long service leave and long service benefits for constructions workers through a scheme that:
+The Construction Industry Long Service Leave and Benefits Act (the Act) commenced on 1 July 2005, enabling building and construction industry workers in the Northern Territory to benefit from a portable long service leave scheme known as NT Build.

-- recognises the particular circumstances of the construction industry and construction workers in the Territory;
+- recognises the particular circumstances of the construction industry and construction workers in the Northern Territory;

 - allows, through intergovernmental agreements –

-- credits accrued under the scheme to be recognised by a similar scheme of a State; and
+- credits accrued under the NT Build Scheme to be recognised by a similar scheme of another state or territory; and

-- credits that were accrued under such a similar scheme to be recognised by the scheme; and
+- credits that were accrued under such a similar scheme to be recognised by the NT Build Scheme; and

-- is funded primarily by a levy on construction work carried out in the Territory.
+- is funded primarily by a levy imposed on eligible construction work carried out in the Northern Territory.

 The Act requires a number of matters to be prescribed in Regulations.
-The following Regulations have been made by the Administrator covering matters such as:
+Regulations have been made by the Administrator covering matters such as:

 - imposition of levy;